nonducor/T1P02_Advanced_Finding_Lanes/README.md

 ### Lane finding algorithm

 The lane finding alorithm is implemented by 3 classes, all on file `proj.py`:
 * `LaneFindingConfig`: contains useful parameters for the algorithms.
 Is a data holder class and it provides no logic.
 Of notice, the geometric parameters of the lane are: 3.7 m of width (from US standard lanes) and 40.0 m to the "horizon" (the end of the perspective transform window).
-This was measured considering that, according to the US standard, the distance between the beginning of each segment in the broken lane markings is 12 m and slight less then 4 markings can be seen (the perspective transformed images are specially good for measuring it).
+This was measured considering that, according to the US standard, the distance between the beginning of each segment in the broken lane markings is 12 m and slight less then 4 markings can be seen (the perspective transformed images are especially good for measuring it).

 * `Lane`: this class holds data and functions useful for, given a starting point for a lane marking, to find it on an image and generate a 2nd order approximation for it.
 It also implements some crude estimation of the stability of the detection, to be used to select between simpler or more complex algorithms for lane detection.